 General Requirements

 Successful completion of the Stack-to-Stack and Security Group A interoperability testing and its prerequisites are required before embarking on the Managed Object Conformance testing phase.
 Also, the Service Provider or SOA/LSMS Vendor wishing to sign up for testing must submit completed MOCS, SCS, ICS, or IXIT reference documents (See Appendix A) at least one week prior to the start date of MOC testing.
-This allows the Test Lab to determine the testing configuration and needs of that NPAC Client.
+This allows the Neustar Test Center to determine the testing configuration and needs of that NPAC Client.

 Order of Tests